Teige Morrell: Personal life

 Morrell's father, Marty, played basketball at New Mexico Military Institute (NMMI) and Baylor University before becoming a professional basketball coach.
 He had a successful high school coaching career in the 2010s.
 He returned to Australia in 2024 to coach the Lakeside Lightning women's team in the NBL1 West.

 Her brother, Weston, also played basketball at NMMI.

 Her husband, David Morrell, is an American basketball coach who also attended the University of Nevada.
 He accompanied Teige to Australia in 2019 and coached at the same clubs as her until 2023.
+The couple reunited at the same club and same team in 2026, when David coached Teige on the Rockingham Flames women's team.

 In 2023, Morrell applied to become an Australian permanent resident, but delays with her government paperwork meant she was classified as an import for the 2023–24 WNBL season.
 She gained permanent residency in April 2024.